 A sealed reservoir eliminates another problem suffered by many hydraulic systems: water ingression.
 Dissolved suspended water contaminates hydraulic oil.
 The only detriment water ingression has in a water-based system, though, is that is alters the concentration of additive.
 Water ingression is still undesirable, but its occurrence is far less detrimental in a water-based system than in one using oil.

 Water-based hydraulic systems can be more prone to pump cavitation if they are not properly designed.
-Generous porting and other passageways should be provided to keep fluid velocities below 20 ft/sec - preferably, below 15 ft/sec in pressure lines.
-Velocity in suction lines, in general, should not exceed 2-3 ft/sec.
-Velocities in return lines should be held below 5-10 ft/sec.
+Generous porting and other passageways should be provided to keep fluid velocities less than 20 ft/sec — preferably, below 15 ft/sec in pressure lines.
+Velocity in suction lines, in general, should not exceed 2 to 3 ft/sec.
+Velocities in return lines should be held less than 5 to10 ft/sec.
 Higher return velocities can promote foaming when fluid re-enters the reservoir.
 Components should also be carefully sized because rapid changes in fluid pressure and velocity can cause dissolved air to precipitate from solution and cause damage similar to that produced by cavitation.

 An important consideration for water-based systems is that major components should be designed specifically for use with water fluid, rather than modified from versions originally intended for oil service.
 An oil valve retrofitted for water service may work, but its compromise in performance will be obvious when compared to a valve designed for water service.